StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 - Personalize your lock screen
   - select `Picture` or `Slideshow`
   - Get fun facts, tips, tricks and more on your lock screen: Off
+- Lock screen status: None
+- Screen saver >
+  - On resume, display logon screen: On
+  - Wait: Shortest duration that suits you

 #### Start
 - Show recommendations for tips, shortcuts, new apps and more: Off